Singapore’s Ministry of Environment seeks out social media micro-influencers to spread awareness of environmental issues.

 And it’s Not Just That One Ministry

-Every other ministry in every other country can close up: because clearly, Singapore are living in 3037 already.
+Every other ministry in every other country can close up: because clearly, Singapore is living in 3037 already.

 Before the Ministry of the Environment and Water Resources contacted said micro-influencers, the Finance Ministry had done the same—and on a much larger scale.
 Where the Environment guys had approached 28 influencers, the Finance guys had approached 50!